t-0hmura/g16-mlips/README.md

 > #p external="uma" opt(restart)
 >
 > ```
 > `opt(restart)` reads the geometry, force constants, optimization history, and TS/noeigentest settings from the checkpoint file — do not re-specify `ts` or `noeigentest` in the restart input.
 No title or molecule specification is needed.
 Run this in a loop until Gaussian exits with code 0 (converged).
-See `test_mlips4g16/run.sh` for a complete shell script example.

 ### Geometry Optimization (with analytical Hessian)